 Are you comfortable with your new boss?
 What is their take on your working hours?
 Are they output oriented?

 With that, make sure to be clear at the very start.
 You will be working your precious hours.
 It's best to get to know them and ask questions.
-At the end of the day, you don't want to be serving a client from hell. *gulps*
+At the end of the day, you don't want to be serving clients from hell. *gulps*

 Good luck with your freelancing stints!